hkbarton/mycodeenv/README.md

 ### One click setup script for VIM coding environment
-This script will help me (maybe you) install and setup VIM in Mac or Linux machine.
-This script will do follow things:
+This script will help me (maybe you) install and setup VIM in Mac or Linux(not finish yet) machine.
+It will do these things:

 1. Clone the latest vim source code and compile/install vim on your machine
 2. Install and setup below plugins: